help celebrate the centenary of British ice hockey, Stewart Roberts,

 The fully professional circuit - administrators as well as players -

-signed the best players money could buy, regardless of their
+signed the best hockeyists money could buy, regardless of their

-nationality, eventually spending possibly £20 million, which put
+nationality, eventually spending some £20 million, which put Heineken’s

-Heineken’s investment in the shade.
-It was British ice hockey’s
+investment in the shade.
+It was British ice hockey’s first pro league

 Superleague’s top banana, financially speaking, was Philip Anschutz, an